game-arch/mmo-arch/README.md

     - rewards would come in the form of currency, item ID and quantity, or EXP of some kind
 - Chat (1+ instances)
     - Handles any communication end users may want to send to other users
-    - (Other microservices will be created to handle more long-term communication in the future)
+    - (Other services will be created to handle more long-term communication in the future)
 - Character (1+ instances)
     - Handles character-to-account association
     - To create, sign in, get info on, and sign out of characters